Frequently asked questions.

 Is virtual therapy as beneficial as in-person?

 We certainly believe it is.
 All of our therapists offering virtual appointments have the same expertise and education as our therapists offering in-person sessions.
 Virtual appointments can be really beneficial for clients as well.
-No need to live in town, no need to commute, you can take the appointment from anywhere private, and you can experience the same results from the comfort of your home.
+You do not need to live in Albuquerque, you do not need to commute to an office, you can take the appointment from anywhere private, and you can experience the same results as in-person therapy from the comfort of your home.

 How long should couples therapy take/last?

 Couples therapy is open-ended.
 No two couples are the same, and some may require more sessions than others to see improvement.
+Many couples attend couples therapy for around 4-6 months.
 Some couples may desire occasional check-ins on their relationship with a session or two after they feel that they’ve reached their goals.

 How does a counselor stay unbiased in couples therapy?